alejandropr5/walk-cycle/README.md

 ### [JavaArduino (Java Graphical Interface)](JAVA/JavaArduino)

 The JavaArduino folder contains the graphical interface for the application.
-Within this folder, the project accomplishes the following tasks:
+Within this folder, the project accomplishes the following tasks: 📟📷

 - Establishes communication with the Arduino via the serial port.
 - Receives real-time data from the Arduino.
-- Displays the knee angle, current gait phase, and a visual representation of the current gait phase in GUI window.
+- Displays the knee angle, current gait phase, and a visual representation of the current gait phase in a GUI window.

 ### [Simulations (Proteus)](Proteus)